 What are Personal Guarantees?

 When processing an SBA 504 loan for our clients here at BFC, we’re often asked about “personal guarantees”, and what they mean in relation to the loan.
-In simple terms, a personal guarantee is a legal document that ensures the business owner has the funds necessary to repay the cost of the loan should it go into default.
-The “guarantor” (the one receiving the loan) agrees that a lender has the right to pursue loan repayment directly from their personal net worth if the loan goes into default.
+In simple terms, a personal guarantee is a legal document that ensures the lender or business owner has the funds necessary to repay the cost of the loan should it go into default.
+The “guarantor” (the one receiving the loan) agrees that a lender has the right to pursue loan repayment directly from their personal net worth if the loan defaults.

-Lenders are eager to work with CDCs on 504 loans because their interests come first, and since they’ve only financed 50% of the total loan amount their risk is very well covered.
-This reduced lender risk is also why it’s likely that an SBA 504 loan will give you better financing terms than you would find anywhere else.
+Lenders are motivated to work with CDCs on SBA 504 loans because their interests come first and are protected Since lenders such as banks only finance 50% of the total loan amount, their risk is very well covered.
+This reduced lender risk is why it’s likely that an SBA 504 loan will give you better financing terms than you would find anywhere else.